amity/reddit-video-extractor/README.md

 #### Why does this exist?
 I like linking stuff to my friends and got tired of having to link them the whole page.
 If you'd rather modify it on your own or not use it from the Chrome Web Store, feel free to clone and [use it unpackaged in Chrome on your own](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).

-If you have any ideas about improvements or want to contribute, please [submit an issue!](https://github.com/soph-iest/reddit-video-extractor/issues/new)